Polotno

 5. Snappa

-Best for: Solo creators and small teams making social-media graphics fast.
+Best for: solo creators and small teams making simple social graphics.

 6. Photopea